 2. Ever since I got the flu in February, I’ve been sick with something or other.
 Vegans always talk about how awesome they feel, so I want to see if this is actually true or if they’re just trying to convince people to not eat animals.
 I know from my brief stint as a vegetarian that I’ll probably never be able to give up barbecue permanently, but if eating vegan, say, 90% of the time makes me feel awesome, that’s what I’ll do.

 I concocted this recipe today to kick off my vegan-ness.
-Even though I’m not officially starting till tomorrow, I needed to go ahead and make something that would reheat well, use a lot of Greenling ingredients, and would . . . → Continue Reading: Potatoes and Squash with (Vegan) Parsley Pesto
+Even though I’m not officially starting till tomorrow, I needed to go ahead and make something that would reheat well, use a lot of Greenling ingredients, and would serve . . . → Continue Reading: Potatoes and Squash with (Vegan) Parsley Pesto

 This easy little recipe would make a great vegan Easter or Passover side dish.
 When I say easy, I mean that all you do is boil the carrots for a few minutes, mix up a lovely dressing with fresh herbs, olive oil, garlic, and cumin, and toss it with the warm carrots.
 Done and done.
 As a bonus, these guys taste good warm or at room temperature, so you can mix them up while you’re doing something else, and then forget about them till it’s time to eat.
 When you’re making a big holiday spread, a dish like this great to have in your back pocket.